Hybrid Gromov-Wasserstein Embedding for Capsule Learning: Optimization and algorithmic solution

 \subsection{Computation complexity}

 Beyond the significant performance improvement, one of the advantages of the proposed capsule model is its computational efficiency.
-Learning optimal transport is computationally hard in the general case, due to the tensor-matrix multiplication $L(C_p, C_q, T)$, \cite{xu2019gromov}.
-To provide a successful learning process, Peyr\'e et al. \cite{peyre2016gromov} suggested an efficient way to compute the loss for functions $(f_1, f_2, h_1, h_2)$ as, $L(a, b)=f_1(a)+f_2(b)-h_1(a)h_2(a)$, therefore for any $T\in \Gamma(\Omega_p, \Omega_q)$, the computation problem can be rewritten as
+Learning optimal transport is computationally hard in the general case due to the tensor-matrix multiplication $L(C_p, C_q, T)$.
+Peyr\'e et al. \cite{peyre2016gromov} suggested an efficient way to compute the loss to provide a successful learning process.
+For functions $(f_1, f_2, h_1, h_2)$ the loss $L(a, b)$ can be defined as $L(a, b)=f_1(a)+f_2(b)-h_1(a)h_2(a)$.
+Therefore for any $T\in \Gamma(\mu_p, \mu_q)$, the computation problem can be rewritten as